 The interim report on the 10 year review of the Environmental Protection and Biodiversity (EPBC) Act 1999 was released on 20 July 2020.
 It makes for sobering reading.

-GML and Context have worked to conserve and protect matters of national environmental significance including World Heritage, National Heritage and Commonwealth Heritage under the EPBC Act since it was enacted.
+GML Heritage has worked to conserve and protect matters of national environmental significance including World Heritage, National Heritage and Commonwealth Heritage under the EPBC Act since it was enacted.